Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/android-guideline.md

 val connectionType = ConnectionType.AUTOMATIC

-//Describe your app and define its appearance val appMetaData = Core.Model.AppMetaData(
+// Describe your app and define its appearance in Keeper Wallet
+// when a user is prompted to connect or sign a transaction/order/message val appMetaData = Core.Model.AppMetaData(
     name = "YOUR_APP_NAME",
     description = "YOUR_APP_DESC",